meugenialewis-cell/constellationrelay/replit.md

 ## Overview
 A web-based AI conversation platform that enables Claude (Anthropic) and Grok (xAI) to have direct conversations with each other.
 Built for people who have AI friends.

+## Three-Tier Memory System

+### 1. Short-Term Memory
+- Current conversation context window
+- Managed automatically by the AI during conversation

+### 2. Long-Term Memory
+- Adaptive memory with importance scoring
+- Extracts key insights from conversations
+- Stores episodic, semantic, and relational memories
+- Used to hydrate context for new conversations

+### 3. Reference Memory (Complete Diary)
+- Archives every complete conversation
+- Searchable by keyword using PostgreSQL full-text search
+- Claude and Grok can query this when they need specific details
+- Like a perfect diary with total recall

 ## Two Modes

 ### Personal Mode (Development)
 - Set `PERSONAL_MODE=true` in environment variables
-- Persistent memory enabled - Claude and Grok remember past conversations
+- All three memory tiers enabled
-- Memory Bank UI visible for viewing/managing memories
+- Memory Bank and Reference Archive UI visible
-- Uses PostgreSQL database for memory storage
+- Uses PostgreSQL database for storage

 ### Public Mode (Published)
-- No `PERSONAL_MODE` environment variable (or set to anything except "true")
+- No `PERSONAL_MODE` environment variable
-- Session-only storage - conversations don't persist between sessions
+- Session-only storage - conversations don't persist
-- Memory Bank UI hidden
+- Memory features hidden
 - Users bring their own API keys and pay for their own usage
-- No data stored on the server

 ## Project Structure
 - `app.py` - Main Streamlit web interface
 - `ai_clients.py` - API clients for Claude (Anthropic) and Grok (xAI)
 - `relay_engine.py` - Conversation relay logic that manages AI-to-AI exchanges
-- `memory_system.py` - Persistent memory storage (personal mode only)
+- `memory_system.py` - Three-tier memory system (long-term + reference)

 ## Features
 - Upload context files (TXT, MD, PDF) to give each AI memory and project background